DeFord Bailey: Career

 Bailey was fired by WSM in 1941 because of a licensing conflict between BMI and ASCAP, which prevented him from playing his best-known tunes on the radio.
 When he was let go from the Opry, that effectively ended his performance and recording career.
 Bailey then spent the rest of his life running his own shoeshine stand and renting out rooms in his home to make a living.
 Though he continued to play the harmonica, he rarely performed publicly.
 One of his rare performances occurred in 1974, when he agreed to appear on the Opry.
 This was a special event to mark the Opry leaving the Ryman Auditorium for the Grand Ole Opry House.
 This performance became the impetus for the Opry's annual Old Timers' Shows.

 Afterwards, Bailey continued to perform at the Opry only occasionally.
 He played there on his 75th birthday in December 1974, at the Old Timers Shows, and also in April 1982.
 A few months later that year, in June, he was taken to Nashville's Baptist Hospital in failing health.
 Bailey died from kidney and heart failure on July 2, 1982, at his daughter's home in Nashville, and is buried in Greenwood Cemetery there.

+Musical style and technique

+Bailey was known for his distinctive harmonica technique, which combined elements of melody, rhythm, and sound imitation.
+His playing often reproduced sounds from the natural and mechanical world, including animals and trains, demonstrating a high level of creativity and control over the instrument.Unlike many performers of his time, Bailey used the harmonica as a lead instrument rather than simply for accompaniment, helping to expand its role in early country music.
+His performances reflected influences from African American blues traditions, and his style has been cited as an example of the close relationship between blues and the development of country music.

 Family

-Bailey's family were also in the music business.
-His son, also named DeFord Bailey and called DeFord Bailey Jr was a well-known musician in Nashville.
-At one time his band included Jimi Hendrix as a guitarist.
-Bailey's grandson, Carlos DeFord Bailey, has performed at the Grand Ole Opry.
+Bailey’s family was deeply involved in music across multiple generations.
+His son, DeFord Bailey Jr., was a longtime rhythm and blues musician in Nashville and appeared regularly on the nationally syndicated television program Night Train in the 1960s.
+His band during this period included a guitarist who later became known as Jimi Hendrix, whose playing was reportedly influenced by Bailey Jr. Bailey Jr. continued performing in Nashville venues and regionally for decades and later worked as a musician at the Opryland USA theme park.

+Bailey’s grandson, Carlos DeFord Bailey, is also a musician, whose talents were strong on the harmonica, and has performed at the Grand Ole Opry, continuing the family’s musical legacy into the 21st century.

+More broadly, Bailey came from a musical family background: relatives played instruments such as fiddle, guitar, and banjo, contributing to his early development as a musician.